l7mp/stunner/doc/AUTH.md

 STUNner uses the IETF STUN/TURN protocol suite to ingest media traffic into the Kubernetes cluster, which, [by design](https://datatracker.ietf.org/doc/html/rfc5766#section-17), provides comprehensive security.
 In particular, STUNner provides message integrity and, if configured with the TLS/TCP or DTLS/UDP listeners, complete confidentiality.
-To complete the CIA triad, the this guide shows how to add user authentication to STUNner.
+To complete the CIA triad, this guide shows how to configure user authentication with STUNner.

 ## The long-term credential mechanism